Oregon Summer Intensive

 Practical & Effective

-Yoga Calm has developed from over 35 years of classroom and counseling experience and research showing that teaching mindfulness, social-emotional skills and movement develops attention, well being and academic success.
+Yoga Calm has developed from over 35 years of classroom and counseling experience and research showing that teaching mindfulness, social-emotional skills and movement directly addresses stress and trauma, and develops attention, well being and academic success.

 Whether you are new to yoga/mindfulness or a longtime practitioner, the Intensive will give you valuable new skills.
 The course is particularly designed for teachers, school counselors, therapists/clinicians, parents and others who work with Pre-K-12 youth.
 Overall, you will learn new activities, games, and processes that: